-To the right, the colonnade leads to the Place St Epvre.
+To the right, the colonnade leads to Place St Epvre.

 The Old Town

 Place St. Epvre is dominated by the bell tower of the St. Epvre basilica.
 Some people mistake it for Nancy’s cathedral.
-For the Gothic church is imposing.
-The actual church was built in the 19th century on the site of a former sanctuary.
+The Gothic church is imposing.
+It was built in the 19th century on the site of a former sanctuary.
 Donators for its construction include famous people such as Napoleon III and the emperor of Austria-Hungary.

-Follow the old streets to discover a few historic mansions, some dating back to the Renaissance era: the Haussonville Mansion, the Wolves Mansion and the Ferraris Mansion.
+Follow the old streets to discover a few historic mansions dating back to the Renaissance era: the Haussonville Mansion, the Wolves Mansion and the Ferraris Mansion.

 At the end of the Grande Rue (the main street of the old town) stands the fortified gate of Porte de la Craffe.